ProGamerGov/neural-style-pt/INSTALL.md

 ### (Optional) Steps 1-3: Install PyTorch with support for AMD GPUs using Radeon Open Compute Stack (ROCm)

+It is recommended that if you wish to use PyTorch with an AMD GPU, you install it via the official ROCm dockerfile: https://rocm.github.io/pytorch.html

+- Supported AMD GPUs for the dockerfile are: Vega10 / gfx900 generation discrete graphics cards (Vega56, Vega64, or MI25).

+PyTorch does not officially provide support for compilation on the host, but [a user guide posted here](https://github.com/ROCmSoftwarePlatform/pytorch/issues/337#issuecomment-467220107) apparently works well.

 ROCm utilizes a CUDA porting tool called HIP, which automatically converts CUDA code into HIP code.
 HIP code can run on both AMD and Nvidia GPUs.

-PyTorch does not officially provide support for compilation on the host, but [a user guide posted here](https://github.com/ROCmSoftwarePlatform/pytorch/issues/337#issuecomment-467220107) apparently works well.

-It is recommended that if you wish to use PyTorch with an AMD GPU, you install it via the official ROCm dockerfile: https://rocm.github.io/pytorch.html

-Supported AMD GPUs for the dockerfile are: Vega10 / gfx900 generation discrete graphics cards (Vega56, Vega64, or MI25).

 ### Step 3: Install PyTorch